 Tensions headaches are the most common type of headache, often triggered by stress.
 You may feel a dull, aching pain in your head, tightness or pressure across your forehead or along the side and back of your head, and tenderness in your scalp, neck, and shoulder muscles.
 A variety of medications can be used to relieve the pain, but if you suffer from chronic tension headaches, your doctor may also prescribe a preventive medication, such as an antidepressant or muscle relaxant.
 Lifestyle remedies include rest and applying heat or ice.

 Migraines may feel similar to tension headaches, but there are some differences.
 For instance, migraine headaches may be associated with nausea, vomiting, sensitivity to light, and visual disturbances and will get worse with physical activity.
-Migraines often have four distinct phases: prodrome, aura, attach, and postdrome.
+Migraines often have four distinct phases: prodrome, aura, attack, and postdrome.
 The pain will be on one or both sides of your head and have a throbbing quality.
 Pain-relieving and preventive medications may be prescribed, and some lifestyle changes suggested.
 If traditional options fail, consider alternative migraine treatments such as acupuncture.

 When your sinuses become inflamed, the swelling and blockage from the extra mucus combine to cause pressure and pain.
 The pain from a sinus headache is usually deep and constant, concentrated around the cheekbones, forehead, and bridge of the nose.
 It will likely be accompanied by other sinus-related symptoms, such as a runny nose, earaches, facial swelling, and fever.
 Sinus headaches are usually treated by fighting the infection with antibiotics and the other symptoms with antihistamines, decongestants, and pain relievers.
 Drinking more fluids and using a humidifier or nasal spray can also help.